 Pronunciation of 'Oncogene'

-The word 'oncogene' refers to a gene that has the potential to cause cancer.
-It is pronounced as 'ˈɒŋkəˌdʒiːn' in English (en-US).
+The word 'Oncogene' refers to a gene that has the potential to cause cancer.
+It is pronounced as /ˈɒŋkəˌdʒiːn/ in English, with emphasis on the first syllable.
+The term originates from the Greek words 'onkos' meaning mass or bulk, and 'gene' referring to a unit of heredity.

 Word Origin